Kaye-HQ/processNC/README.md

 ### Summarise Raster file

-This can be achieve using:
+This can be achieved using:

 ``` r
 summariseRaster(tas_files[4], startdate=2001, enddate=2010, var="tas")